Federal Legislation Seeks Ban On Shackling Of Pregnant Inmates

 And there are dangers throughout pregnancy, not just in labor and childbirth.
 If a pregnant woman falls, she could have a dangerous condition where the placenta separates and she could hemorrhage.
 Shackles can increase her risk of falling and also prevent her from being able to break a fall.

 But on top of these medical risks, it's just common sense.
-The chances that a woman in the middle of labor, or even not in labor, outrun someone and be a flight risk are just ludicrous.
+The chances that a woman in the middle of labor, or even not in labor, can outrun someone and be a flight risk are just ludicrous.

 I just gave birth six months ago and I can tell you that the thought of running off and escaping and outrunning anybody else is just ludicrous to me.